syncfusion-content/maui-toolkit-docs/maui-toolkit/NumericUpDown/Overview.md

 # .NET MAUI NumericUpDown Overview

-The [.NET MAUI NumericUpDown]() control is designed to provide a user-friendly and advanced input experience for numeric values.
+The [.NET MAUI NumericUpDown]() control is designed to provide a user-friendly and advanced input experience for numeric values, featuring increment and decrement buttons for easy value adjustment.
 It supports a wide range of numeric formats, including currency, percentages, decimals, and more.
-With its key features, it enables enhanced user experience and facilitates input validation.
+With its key features, it enhances the user experience and facilitates input validation.

 ## Control Structure